I'm a member

 Printer Friendly Version

-Functional neuromuscular electrical stimulation (NMES) is a method being developed to restore function to patients with damaged or destroyed nerve pathways through use of an orthotic device with microprocessor controlled electrical neuromuscular stimulation.
+Functional neuromuscular electrical stimulation (NMES) is a method being developed to restore function to patients with damaged or destroyed nerve pathways (eg, stroke, spinal cord injury, multiple sclerosis [MS], cerebral palsy) through use of an orthotic device with microprocessor controlled electrical neuromuscular stimulation (neuroprosthesis).

 Neural prosthetic devices consist of an orthotic and a microprocessor-based electronic stimulator with one or more channels for delivery of individual pulses through surface or implanted electrodes connected to the neuromuscular system.
 Microprocessor programs activate the channels sequentially or in unison to stimulate peripheral nerves and trigger muscle contractions to produce functionally useful movements that allow patients to sit, stand, walk, and grasp.
 Functional neuromuscular stimulators are closed loop systems, which provide feedback information on muscle force and joint position, thus allowing constant modification of stimulation parameters which are required for complex activities such as walking.
 These are contrasted with open loop systems, which are used for simple tasks such as muscle strengthening alone, and typically in healthy individuals with intact neural control.

-One application of functional NMES is to restore upper extremity functions such as grasp-release, forearm pronation, and elbow extension in patients with stroke, or C5 and C6 tetraplegia (quadraplegia).
-The Neurocontrol Freehand system received approval from the U.S. Food and Drug Administration (FDA) in 1997 through the pre-market approval (PMA) process.
-The system is an implantable upper extremity neuroprosthesis intended to improve a patient's ability to grasp, hold, and release objects, and is indicated for use in patients who are tetraplegic due to C5 or C6 spinal cord injury.
+One application of functional NMES is to restore upper-extremity functions such as grasp-release, forearm pronation, and elbow extension in patients with stroke, or C5 and C6 tetraplegia (quadraplegia).
+The NeuroControl Freehand® system is an implantable upper-extremity neuroprosthesis intended to improve a patient's ability to grasp, hold, and release objects, and is indicated for use in patients who are tetraplegic due to C5 or C6 spinal cord injury.
 The implantable Freehand System is no longer marketed in the US, though the company provides maintenance for devices already implanted.
-The Handmaster NMS I [neuromuscular stimulator] is another device that uses surface electrodes and is purported to provide hand active range of motion and function for patients with stroke or C5 tetraplegia.
-The Handmaster NMS I system was originally cleared for use in maintaining or improving range of motion, reducing muscle spasm, preventing or retarding muscle atrophy, providing muscle reeducation, and improving circulation; in 2001, its 510(k) marketing clearance was expanded to include provision of hand active range of motion and function for patients with C5 tetraplegia.
+The NESS H200® (previously known as the Handmaster NMS I system) is another device that uses surface electrodes and is purported to provide hand active range of motion and function for patients with stroke or C5 tetraplegia.

 Other neural prosthetic devices have been developed for functional NMES in patients with foot drop.
 Foot drop is weakness of the foot and ankle that causes reduced dorsiflexion and difficulty with ambulation.
-It can have various causes such as stroke or multiple sclerosis.
+It can have various causes such as cerebral palsy, stroke or multiple sclerosis.
 Functional electrical stimulation of the peroneal nerve has been suggested for these patients as an aid in raising the toes during the swing phase of ambulation.
-Examples of such devices used for treatment of foot drop are the Innovative Neurotronics’ (formerly NeuroMotion, Inc.) WalkAide®, Bioness’ radio-frequency controlled NESS L300™, and the Odstock Foot Drop Stimulator.
-The WalkAide device first received 510(k) marketing clearance from the FDA in the 1990s; the current version of the WalkAide device received 510(k) marketing clearance in September 2005.
-The Odstock Foot Drop Stimulator received 510(k) marketing clearance in 2005.
-The Bioness NESS L300 received 510(k) marketing clearance in July 2006.
-The FDA summaries for the devices state that they are intended to be used in patients with drop foot by assisting with ankle dorsiflexion during the swing phase of gait.
+In these devices, a pressure sensor detects heel off and initial contact during walking.
+A signal is then sent to the stimulation cuff, initiating or pausing the stimulation of the peroneal nerve, which activates the foot dorsiflexors.
+Examples of such devices used for treatment of foot drop are the Innovative Neurotronics’s (formerly NeuroMotion Inc.) WalkAide®, Bioness’s radiofrequency controlled NESS L300™, and the Odstock Foot Drop Stimulator.
+An implantable peroneal nerve stimulator system (ActiGait) is being developed in Europe.

-To date, the Parastep® Ambulation System is the only noninvasive functional walking neuromuscular stimulation device to receive premarket approval (PMA) from the U.S. Food and Drug Administration (FDA).
-The Parastep device is approved to “enable appropriately selected skeletally mature spinal cord injured patients (level C6-T12) to stand and attain limited ambulation and/or take steps, with assistance if required, following a prescribed period of physical therapy training in conjunction with rehabilitation management of spinal cord injury.”
-Other devices include a reciprocating gait orthosis (RGO) with electrical stimulation.
+Other devices include a reciprocating gait orthosis with electrical stimulation.
 The orthosis used is a cumbersome hip-knee-ankle-foot device linked together with a cable at the hip joint.
 The use of this device may be limited by the difficulties in putting the device on and taking it off.

 Neuromuscular stimulation is also proposed for motor restoration in hemiplegia and treatment of secondary dysfunction (e.g., muscle atrophy and alterations in cardiovascular function and bone density) associated with damage to motor nerve pathways.
 These applications are not addressed in this policy.